penguinjournals/falco-website/content/en/docs/_index.md

 ## What are the Components of Falco?

-Falco is composed of three main components:
+Falco is composed of four main components:

  - Userspace program - is the CLI tool `falco` that you can use to interact with Falco.
 The userspace program handles signals, parses information from a Falco driver, and sends alerts.